The Best Composting Toilet Medium (and How to Use It)

 hay compost cover close up

-Not everything is suitable for use in a compost toilet.
+Not everything is suitable for use as a compost medium.
 Here's a list of what you may have read about that we don't recommend using and why.

 Kitty Litter